shakebugs/shake-docs/docs/android/installation.md

 :::note

-We recommend initializing Shake in the *Application* class, but sometimes you'll want to initialize Shake after the app is started, depending on the data retrieved from the backend.
+We recommend initializing Shake in the *Application* class.
-You can use `Shake.start()` method in the Activity, just make sure to call it in the *onCreate* callback of the *Activity*.
+If you want to initialize Shake after your app has started though, feel free to use `Shake.start()` method in the Activity but make sure you call it in the *onCreate* callback of the *Activity*.

 :::

-Now build your project and see everything work!
-To build and run your app, select *Run › Run* in the menu bar.
+Now build your project and see everything work.
+To build and run your app, select *Run → Run* in the menu bar.
 This first run will automatically add your app to your [Shake Dashboard](https://app.shakebugs.com/) based on your app bundle ID.